ajaykumar011/cdk-nlb-2tg-cw-eventbrd/README.md

 * `cdk synth --profile <profile_name>`
 * `cdk deploy --all --profile <profile_name>`

+## Deploying
+The Project Outputs the NLB ARN and you can browse the site on port number 443 like 'production-nlb-7e566ecbbe652347.elb.us-east-1.amazonaws.com:443

 ## Functionality Check
 Just terminate the Primary Instance and you will find the Listener is automatically modified and pointed to Secondary Target Group